WRRC

 1. Salaries for caregivers/mahouts, veterinary support staff, assistants, and ground teams.

-2. Recurring operational costs including fodder procurement, safe transportation, water supply systems, electricity, and facility maintenance.
+2. Recurring operational costs include fodder procurement, safe transportation, water supply systems, electricity, and facility maintenance.

 3. Staff safety infrastructure—protective equipment, handling tools, safety barriers, and training to ensure staff work safely around large animals.